March 1923

 An anti-Treaty man (Jeremiah Casey) is killed while in custody in Beaufort, Co.
 Kerry.

-Doyle says that the killing of Casey, along with Kevins (on the 15th) and Donovan (on the 17th) might have been the work of members of Collins’s old Squad who were now part of the pro-Treaty forces in Kerry.
+Doyle says that the killing of Casey, along with Kevins (See Mar-15-23/1) and Donovan (See Mar-17-23/3) might have been the work of members of Collins’s old Squad who were now part of the Free State forces in Kerry.

 Macardle (1998), pg 39; Doyle (2008), pg 276